Kit a Diogelwch – Kit & Safety

 • Any competitor found not be carrying all items listed as ‘Minimum Race Kit’ will be disqualified

-• Only official Assistance Dogs are allowed to run with competitors
+• Only official Assistance Dogs are allowed to run with competitors in agreement with the Race Organiser

 • Any ‘disqualifications’ will be reported to the WFRA for potential breach of competitor rules which may lead to a discipline hearing